 Last but not least, revisit your schema definitions; keep on eye out that appropriate FORIGEN KEY, NOT NULL and CEHCK constraints are in place or not.
 Availability of the right constraint on the right place always helps to improve the query performance, like FORIGEN KEY constraint helps to simplify joins by converting some outer or semi-joins to inner joins and CHECK constraint also helps a bit by removing unnecessary or redundant predicates.

-In this article, we discussed how SQL query performance can be improved by re-writing a SQL query, creation and use of Indexes, proper management of statistics and we revisited schema definitions.
+We discussed how SQL query performance can be improved by re-writing a SQL query, creation and use of Indexes, proper management of statistics and we revisited schema definitions.
 There are many more areas that can be looked at to improve the SQL query performance like using query hints, table hints and plan hints, etc.

 Overall we explored 10 different ways to improve SQL query performance, which isn’t much for this subject.
 You can come across many other ways with your experience and deeper knowledge of your SQL query execution plan to get better performance.
 You can also refer previous articles to understand SQL query execution plan and its operator.